cisagov/ScubaGear/baselines/defender.md

 #### MS.DEFENDER.4.1v1
 A custom policy SHALL be configured to protect PII and sensitive information, as defined by the agency.
-At a minimum, credit card numbers, Taxpayer Identification Numbers (TIN), and Social Security Numbers (SSN) SHALL be blocked.
+At a minimum, credit card numbers, Taxpayer Identification Numbers (TIN), and Social Security numbers (SSN) SHALL be blocked.

 <!--Policy: MS.DEFENDER.4.1v1; Criticality: SHALL -->
 - _Rationale:_ Users may inadvertently share sensitive information with others who should not have access to it.
 Data loss prevention policies provide a way for agencies to detect and prevent unauthorized disclosures.
 - _Last modified:_ June 2023

 #### MS.DEFENDER.4.2v1